 Money saving tips for Israel.

-Alon Gal, top business coach, shares his 10 top money saving tips for saving & managing your money and Aliyah budget in Israel.
+Alon Gal, top business coach, shares his 10 top money saving an financial management tips for the Israeli household and the Aliyah budget.

 You are probably familiar with the very old joke

 Q. How do you make a small fortune in Israel?